Office of Marine Safety

 Under the International Maritime Organization’s (IMO) Casualty Investigation Code, the OMS also participates with the Coast Guard as a Substantially interested State in investigations of serious marine casualties involving foreign-flagged vessels in international waters.
 For example, the NTSB often participates in casualty investigations that involve foreign-flagged cruise ships with US citizens on board.

-The OMS also actively participates in US-based and international groups to improve marine investigations and promote maritime safety.
-This includes—
+OMS also actively participates in US-based and international groups to improve marine investigations and promote maritime safety.
+This includes:

-• reviewing US position papers related to marine casualty investigation.
+• reviewing US position papers related to marine casualty investigations,

-• cooperation with other marine casualty investigation organizations worldwide
+• collaborating with other marine casualty investigation organizations worldwide on investigations and other investigative activities aimed at improving safety.